Ariol

-Ariol is a 1999 comic strip which originated in the French literary magazine J'aime lire.
+Ariol is a 1999 comic strip which originated in the French children's magazine J'aime lire.
+It is by Marc Boutavant (story) and Emmanuel Guibert (art).

 The comic has been collected into seventeen volumes so far, eleven of which have been translated into English by Papercutz.
 A French-Canadian series of animated shorts of the same title was also produced.